appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

         * [mlab_component.css](TEMPLATES REFERENCE - CSS styling.md)

-          This is the styling for all Mlab components, read the [Mlab CSS documentation](TEMPLATES REFERENCE - CSS styling.md) carefully to learn how to use this file.
+          This is the styling for all Appyoumake components, read the [Appyoumake CSS documentation](TEMPLATES REFERENCE - CSS styling.md) carefully to learn how to use this file.

           **Additional stylesheets can also be added if required, Mlab/Cordova apps follow general web page rules, so as long as the CSS file links are added to [frontpage.html](TEMPLATES REFERENCE - frontpage.html file.md) then these stylesheets will be added to the compiled app.**